dagu-org/dagu/README.md

 ## Admin Configuration

-To configure Dagu, please create the config file (default path: `~/.dagu/admin.yaml`).
+To configure dagu, please create the config file (default path: `~/.dagu/admin.yaml`).
 All fields are optional.

 ```yaml
 # Web Server Host and Port